wp-plugins/disable-xml-rpc/readme.txt

 Pretty simply, this plugin disables the XML-RPC API on a WordPress site running 3.5 or above.

 Beginning in 3.5, XML-RPC is enabled by default.
+Additionally, the option to disable/enable XML-RPC was removed.
 For various reasons, site owners may wish to disable this functionality.
-Additionally, the option to disable/enable XML-RPC was removed.
-This plugin provides an easy way to disable it.
+This plugin provides an easy way to do so.

 == Installation ==